Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help

 \section{Introduction}

-Brain connectome analysis has captivated researchers for its potential to decode the intricate organizations of the human brain and predict clinical outcomes \cite{wang2019hierarchical, long_range1, braingnn, bnt}.
+Brain connectome analysis has captivated researchers for its potential to unravel brain organization and predict clinical outcomes \cite{wang2019hierarchical, long_range1, braingnn, bnt}.
 Functional magnetic resonance imaging (fMRI) plays a crucial role in this field by capturing brain activity through blood-oxygen-level-dependent (BOLD) signals.
 These signals facilitate the construction of functional brain networks, where nodes correspond to specific brain regions of interest (ROIs) and edges represent pair-wise statistical relationships, typically correlations, between the BOLD signals of these regions \cite{smith2011network, simpson2013analyzing, edge_centric, complex_measures}.
 Studying the functional connectome can enhance our understanding of brain functions \cite{dmn_ce2, vim_sm2}, enabling us to identify neural circuitry patterns associated with neurological conditions \cite{vim_sm3, pos_neg2} and develop improved diagnostic and therapeutic strategies \cite{sm1, sym2, medial_temp2, mood_disorder}.